CatalogueOfLife/backend/README.md

 # Catalogue of Life Backend

-For source code contributions please see our [developer guide](DEVELOPER-GUIDE.md)
+For source code contributions please see our [developer guide](DEVELOPER-GUIDE.md).
+The CoL backend consists of 2 [Dropwizard](https://www.dropwizard.io/) applications, colplus-ws and colplus-admin, that drive different parts of the [colplus API](http://api.col.plus). colplus-ws is responsible for most lightweight REST services exposing the Clearinghouse and the CoL. colplus-admin does the more heavyweight indexing of datasets and assembly of catalogues.

 ## Prerequisites
 1. Java 8 JDK
 1. Maven 3
-1. Postgres 10 or later.
+1. Postgres 11.

-## Run the CoL application locally
+## Run the CoL applications locally
-1. create a local [config.yml](config.yml) file
+### colplus-admin
+1. cd into `colplus-admin`
 1. Run `mvn clean install` to build your application
+1. create a local [config.yml](colplus-admin/src/main/resources/config.yaml) file
-1. On the first run init a new, empty database with `java -jar target/colplus-backend-1.0-SNAPSHOT.jar initdb config.yml`
+1. On the first run init a new, empty database with `java -jar target/colplus-admin-1.0-SNAPSHOT.jar initdb config.yml`
-1. Start application with `java -jar target/colplus-backend-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/colplus-admin-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

+### colplus-ws
+1. cd into `colplus-ws`
+1. Run `mvn clean install` to build your application
+1. create a local [config.yml](colplus-ws/src/main/resources/config.yaml) file
+1. Start application with `java -jar target/colplus-ws-1.0-SNAPSHOT.jar server config.yml`
+1. To check that your application is running enter url `http://localhost:8080`

-For development tests you can also run the application straight from your IDE by executing the main `ColApp.java` class and passing it the right arguments `server /path/to/config.yml`
+For development tests you can also run the application straight from your IDE by executing the main `WsServer.java` or `AdminServer.java` class and passing it the right arguments `server /path/to/config.yml`

 ## Health Check
 To see your applications health enter url `http://localhost:8081/healthcheck`

 ## Maven modules